urql-graphql/urql/docs/advanced/testing.md

 order: 4
 ---

 # Testing

-When testing your components, you're likely going to want to check arguments and force different states for your components using Urql.
+Testing with `urql` can be done in a multitude of ways.
+The most effective and straightforward method is to mock the `Client` to force your components into a fixed state during testing.

-> **Note:** Examples demonstrate the _React hooks_ version of Urql being used but underlying patterns apply to all implementations.
+The following examples demonstrate this method of testing for React and the `urql` package only, however the pattern itself can be adapted for any framework-bindings of `urql`.

 ## Mocking the client